 A more pressing issue for many on-premises contact centers is that their current vendor is not keeping pace with the new capabilities demanded by customers.
-Cloud contact center vendors deliver software updates with a speed unmatched by premises vendors.
-For customers, these updates are largely invisible, requiring no scheduled maintenance windows or regression testing with third-party apps.
-Admins are apprised of new features being delivered soon that can be quickly integrated (or not) into the contact center's daily routine.
+Cloud contact center vendors are able to deliver software updates with a speed unmatched by on-premises vendors.
+For customers on a solid cloud platform, these updates are invisible, requiring no scheduled maintenance windows, "root cause analysis" explanations, or regression testing with third-party apps.
+Contact center administrators are apprised of new features being delivered soon that can be quickly integrated (or not) into the contact center's daily routine.

 And that speed is at the heart of it.
-Every consumer notices when a contact center has fallen behind in service delivery-repeating account numbers, lack of speech recognition, etc.-because others offer these conveniences.
+Consumers notice when a contact center has fallen behind in service delivery-repeating account numbers, lack of speech recognition, blind transfers, etc.-because others offer these conveniences.
 Despite best efforts to leverage on-premises capabilities, they simply do not compete with the customer experience that cloud systems deliver.

-For decades, on-premises solutions from vendors like Nortel and Avaya have been a solid investment; equally true is that they no longer set the pace for the rapidly-evolving contact center.
+For decades, on-premises solutions from vendors like Nortel, Avaya, and Cisco have been a solid investment; equally true is that they no longer set the pace for the rapidly evolving contact center.